keboola/sklik-extractor/README.md

 ### API Limits

 Current listing limit supported by Sklik API is 100.
 A problem appears when `statGranularity` is added to `displayOptions`.
 If you define granularity `daily`, the limit is divided by number of days in the specified interval.
-Ie. interval between `dateFrom` and `dateTo` must not be bigger then 100 days.
+I.e. interval between `dateFrom` and `dateTo` must not be bigger than 100 days.

 ## Output

 ### Table accounts

-Table **accounts** is created by default and it contains data of all (or configured) Sklik accounts accessible from the main account, its columns are:
+Table **accounts** is created by default, and it contains data of all (or configured) Sklik accounts accessible from the main account, its columns are:

 - **userId**: account user id (*primary key*)
 - **username**: account username